rabbitmq/rabbitmq-website/site/priority.md

 limitations under the License.
 -->

-# Classic Queues Support the Priority Feature
+# Classic Queues Support Priorities

 ## <a id="overview" class="anchor" href="#overview">What is a Priority Queue</a>